plone/training/theming/ttw-advanced.rst

     body{ background-color: red; font-size: 18px ;};

-*Note: normally you would place this in a separate file to keep the main one clean but for this example is enough.*
+*Note: normally you would place this in a separate file to keep the main one clean but for this example it is enough.*

 3. push the buttons "Save" and "Build CSS"